 Cruz’s 18 career postseason homers include six in his first postseason in 2010, and eight in 2011, when he set a record for a single series with six in the ALCS.
 That performance included a walk-off shot in Game 2, off the Tigers’ Ryan Perry in the bottom of the 11th inning.
 In 2021, he became the 11th player to hit at least one postseason homer after turning 40, swatting a solo homer off Nick Pivetta of the Red Sox during Game 1 of the ALDS as a member of the Rays.

-Correa only turned 27 shortly before the start of the 2021 postseason, yet he's already rocketing up this list.
-(No other player has gone deep more than 13 times in the postseason before their 27th birthday).
+Correa got off to a historic start in the postseason home run department, as he became the first player to hit more than 13 postseason home runs before their 27th birthday.
 Correa got things started with a multi-homer effort in Game 4 of the 2015 ALDS and has continued to provide October power in the years since.
 His six big flies in the 2020 playoffs included a walk-off shot in Game 5 of the ALCS against the Rays, which staved off elimination for Houston and made Correa the third player with multiple postseason walk-offs.
 He then went deep in Game 1 of the 2021 ALCS against the Red Sox, launching a go-ahead solo homer in the seventh inning at Minute Maid Park for the 18th postseason homer of his career.